 In the afternoons we have a topic focus, where we explore expressive arts and design, personal, social and emotional learning (primarily taught following a programme called Jigsaw), physical education and understanding the world.

-*On Wednesday’s the children have PE.
+*On Thursday’s the children have PE.
 Please ensure they are not wearing jewellery that day, have earrings covered with tape and have the full Wick PE kit.

 We always finish the day with reflection, stories and songs.

 In the Early Years in particular, we really value the resource of our natural world.
 The children can learn so much from being outside, therefore we keep the reception door open all day so that the children each get the opportunity to spend time learning outside, no matter the weather.
 We ask that all children keep a pair of Wellington boots in school so we can go outside even in wet weather and an all in one puddle suit that they wear at lunchtime, so they can play on the field and in the woods in the winter time.

 Term 1- Marvellous Me and Autumn